Best Female Football Player of the Year Award (Europe): Denmark

-Elitedivisionen is the highest level league in Denmark women's football, founded in 1973 and today played with 6 teams.
+A-Liga is the top division of the Danish Women's Football League, founded in 1972 and today contested by 10 teams.
 Denmark made its international debut against Sweden in July 1974, a match they won 1-0.

 In 2000 the first Player of the year award for women was introduced.
 Gitte Krogh (Odense Boldklub) was the first to win this award.